 Business Interruption Loans have recently been introduced by the UK government to help businesses struggling financially from coronavirus.
-These loans will be running from March through to September this year, and can offer up to £5 million, interest-free for the initial 12 months of the loan.
+These loans will be running from March through to September 2020, and can offer up to £5 million, interest-free for the initial 12 months of the loan.

 Many businesses, and individuals, have needed to borrow money to get them through these uncertain times.
 Business Interruption Loan Scheme have been created in response to this need, offering struggling companies financial support to pay for staff, rent, leases, insurance and more.